Learning to Inspire

 Powerful knowledge in Computing/IT:

-The Pearson BTEC Level 1/Level 2 Tech Award in Digital Information Technology, is for learners who wish to acquire knowledge and technical skills through vocational contexts by studying the knowledge, understanding and skills related to data management, data interpretation, data presentation and data protection as part of their Key Stage 4 learning.
+The Pearson BTEC Tech Award in Digital Information Technology, is for learners who wish to acquire knowledge and technical skills through vocational contexts by studying the knowledge, understanding and skills related to data management, data interpretation, data presentation and data protection as part of their Key Stage 4 learning.
 This builds on the learning that has already taken place at Key Stage 3.
 The qualification recognises the value of learning skills, knowledge and vocational attributes to complement GCSEs.
 The qualification will broaden learners’ experience and understanding of the varied progression options available to them.

 The Award gives learners the opportunity to develop sector-specific knowledge and skills in a practical learning environment, including: